Florida PLLCs

 How Is a PLLC Different from a Professional Association?

-One key difference between a PLLC and a Florida professional association is that a PLLC is comprised of members whereas a professional association, or PAPA, is comprised of shareholders.
+One key difference between a PLLC and a Florida professional association is that a PLLC is comprised of members whereas a professional association, or PA, is comprised of shareholders.

 Ownership of a PA is based on shares of stock, whereas PLLC member ownership is based on membership interest in the business.